jbean1597/PersonalPortfolio/DataAnalytics/README.md

 ![](https://github.com/jbean1597/PersonalPortfolio/blob/main/DataAnalytics/Petro_Analysis/images/CvP.PNG)

 #### Intergranular Volume vs. Porosity
 Finally, this plot explained a lot as the relationship between IGV and porosity has a limiting factor around 40% IGV.
 This is important since the abundance of illite in the samples collected barely ever went past 20%.
-With this info, the project then began using an SEM on specific samples used in this analysis and found a variation of illite present in the lower sections that has a large amount of micro porosity.
+With this info, the project then began using an SEM on specific samples used in this analysis and found a variation of illite present in the lower sections that has a large amount of microporosity.
 ![](https://github.com/jbean1597/PersonalPortfolio/blob/main/DataAnalytics/Petro_Analysis/images/IvP.PNG)

 ### Final Thoughts
 This analysis began uncovering trends as soon as the EDA was conducted and led to a confirmation of the importance of illite in the diagenetic history of the rock unit.
 The report produced along with this was presented to the project lead and was a springboard for future analyses with both SEM and further point-counting.
-Micro porosity within the illite grains in the lower and middle sections due to a variation to their crystal habit is the cause of the differences in the porosity values seen between units; the lower and middle units contained the most of that variant and along with that had the highest porosity values.
+Microporosity within the illite grains in the lower and middle sections due to a variation to their crystal habit is the cause of the differences in the porosity values seen between units; the lower and middle units contained the most of that variant and along with that had the highest porosity values.